tvanzyl/tvanzyl.github.io/content/blog/picking_a_topic.md

 ### Novelty (PhD)

-True novelty, for example, developing a groundbreaking new algorithm or theoretical framework, is challenging, even at the PhD level.
-Many seemingly novel ideas have already been explored in some form.
-The transition from a Master's, where contribution is key, to a PhD, where novelty is often expected, can be a significant leap.
-Having already completed a Master's, you understand the depth of existing research and how difficult it can be to make groundbreaking discoveries.
+True novelty, the quality of being new, original, or unusual, is rare, even at the PhD level.
+For example, developing a groundbreaking new algorithm or theoretical framework is challenging and often builds on existing ideas.
+Worse yet, many seemingly novel ideas have already been explored in some form.
+The transition from a Master's, where contribution is key, to a PhD, where novelty is often expected, is a significant leap.
+Having completed a Master's, you understand the depth of existing research and how difficult it can be to make contributions, let alone new groundbreaking discoveries.

 This challenge highlights the importance of:
 - thorough literature review,